sstalumniassociation/rfcs/text/0001-user-model.md

 These are some of the current limitations experienced by the current model.
 More limitations could come up in the future as more features are added, such as the Guard House app.

 ## Detailed design

-This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with React to understand, and for somebody familiar with the implementation to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
-Any new terminology should be defined here.

 ```mermaid
 ---